 I was getting ready to make bread one day and found myself getting lost in the gorgeous pistachio nuts sitting in front of me.
 The thoughts that were going through my mind at that time: pistachios, bread, and peace, an odd assortment of thoughts for sure.
 Do any of us have control over what pops into our heads?
 Sometimes.
 Sometimes not.
 Pistachios; green like nature, exotic and delicious.
 Bread; one of the oldest foods and the staff of life.
 Peace; the goal of mankind since the beginning.

-With those disjointed images and thoughts swirling about in my head, something felt right about creating a meaningful dish that I could symbolically extend to those around me as a peace offering.
-Not that I have a lot of people I need to reconcile with or anything.
-But in the spirit of us all being part of the human race: flawed, frail, and forgiving, and sharing this one planet that gives us so much, it would a small gesture from a fellow human being.
+With those disjointed images and thoughts swirling about in my head, something felt right about creating a meaningful dish that I could extend to those around me in the spirit of us all being part of the human race: flawed, frail, and forgiving, and sharing this one planet that gives us so much.
+It would a small gesture from a fellow human being.
 And in case I do owe you a real olive branch, consider it extended.

-Pistachios have a certain rustic appeal and indescribable quality about them.
-It’s hard to put into words just how they taste.
-But once you try them, you’ll know it the next time.
-Pistachios are naturally savory, which makes them perfect for snacks, crunchy toppings, and both salty and sweet recipes.
-They also have a certain pizzazz.
+PIstachios have pizzazz.
+Their coloring is pure pop; purple and almost fluorescent green blended with brown and yellow hues.
+The flavor is Earthy and naturally savory which makes pistachios perfect for both sweet and savory dishes.
 Try adding a few chopped pistachios to just about any dish and see if it doesn’t immediately increase the flair factor.
-And they’re easy to use.
-Pistachios have no outer skin (like cashews) so they can be soaked, blended and processed without too much wear and tear.
-It’s just too easy to go wild with them.
+And they’re of course easy to use.
+Pistachios have no outer skin (like cashews) so they can be soaked, blended and processed easily into milks, sauces, spreads….it’s just too easy to go wild with them.

-Hummus comes in many sizes and colors.
-I’ve made a lot of hummus over the years with everything from beans to green leafy vegetables.
+Hummus is an ancient food that can be created from a multitude of ingredients.
+I’ve made many types of hummus over the years using everything from beans to green leafy vegetables.
 There’s always a similar texture and feel I opt for since hummus needs to be well, hummus.
-In other words it needs to be thick, fairly creamy, filled with Mediterranean flavors, and great for dipping.
-I thought pistachios would work well with traditional flavors like lemon, garlic and olive oil, and they could be easily soaked and processed into a spread.
-Two days later and after a lot of detours, I tasted one of the best (and most unique) hummus dips I’ve ever had.
+In other words it needs to be thick, fairly creamy, filled with Mediterranean flavors, savory with a citrus bit, and great for dipping.
+Pistachios seemed like an odd choice at first since nuts aren’t usually associated with hummus.
+Since they’re very hard, they would need to be soaked, processed and then strained.
+Traditional flavors such as lemon, garlic and olive oil, took care of the rest.
+The process was longer since I was starting from scratch, however two days later I had to admit it was worth the effort.
+This wonderful hummus turned out to be one of the most unique and delicious I’ve ever had.

-The idea of a cultured hummus fascinated me since I had never had cultured hummus before.
-In fact I never even heard of it although I’m sure someone out there in the world has tried it.
+The idea of creating a cultured hummus fascinated me since I had never had cultured hummus before.
+In fact I never even heard of it although I’m sure someone out there has tried it.
 Or maybe not.
-Didn’t matter.
-I just did.
-Humpf.
-One huge benefit with culturing (or fermenting) pistachios (or any food) is all the probiotics that naturally develop.
+One huge benefit with culturing (or fermenting) pistachios (or any food) is the probiotics that naturally develop.
 Live friendly bacteria that ease digestion and increase assimilation of the many nutrients.
-I’ve gone this far I might as well go all the way.

-I soaked, blended and prepared the pistachios (raw cheese style, albeit a few modifications) and then cultured for 48 hours.
+I soaked, blended and prepared the pistachios, then cultured the thick mix for 48 hours.
+During that time it also strained.
 After two days of patiently waiting I took my first bite.
 It was awe-inspiring.
 Just like hummus.
 Really.
 A complete surprise to me.
 Delicious, light and fluffy with lemon and dill overtones.
 This serendipitous hummus was similar to the chickpea/tahini hummus I used to make with all the bravo I’d expect from my beloved pistachios.

-Of course my hummus had to have something to share it with.
+Of course my hummus had to have something special to share it with.
 Bread.
 A Mediterranean bread.
 The staff of life.
-I’ve made a lot of raw breads European Dark Rye Bread over the years and this beautiful bread is a new favorite.
-Of course I used insanely good flavors that represent some of the splendor of the Mediterranean: olives, sun-dried tomatoes, basil, and garlic; but closed the door on gluten by using cashews and buckwheat instead of traditional wheat flour.
+I’ve made a lot of raw breads European Dark Rye Bread over the years and cherished their bounty.
+Of course I used ingredients that represent some of the splendor of the Mediterranean: olives, sun-dried tomatoes, basil, and garlic; but closed the door on gluten by using cashews and buckwheat instead of traditional wheat flour.
 It was so easy.
 Process, shape and dehydrate or bake.
-Done.

 Raw bread is probably one of the most unusual concepts to grasp until you’ve had it.
-Raw breads don’t rise and they aren’t soft or fluffy.
+Becasue no gluten or yeast is added, raw breads don’t rise and aren’t soft or fluffy.
 What they are is hearty, intense and incredibly delicious.
-The bread can be sliced (or torn if you are into rustic eating), toasted, and easily made into sandwiches.
+Raw breads can be sliced (or torn if you are into rustic eating), toasted, and easily made into sandwiches.
 I have to say this beautiful bread was the soul mate to the cultured pistachio hummus.

 Served open-faced or sandwich style, this bread and hummus share a passionate embrace of the warm climate and succulent flavors surrounding the deep hues of the Mediterranean Sea.
 Eat well, eat often, and eat with enthusiasm.
 Break bread with a friend, a foe, a distant relative, a partner, loved ones.
 There’s a whole world out there to break bread with.
 I hope you enjoy this fresh and natural meal, and the warm message it brings.